GAidaraliev/DataPipeLine-project/README.md

 ```
 - The final words
 ```
-Honestly, the chosen case may be seemed to be slightly simple in spite of my efforts to create a complicated one in with my current coding skills.
+Honestly, the chosen case may be seemed to be slightly simple in spite of my efforts to create a complicated one with my current coding skills.
 However, I suppose that this project is worth to be presented.
 ```
 # Author